EmaB4r/BAM/README.md

 stop : ends program execution
-rts : sets PC to the return address at the end of a subroutine print : pops the top element of the stack and prints it out swap : swaps the 2 top elements add : pops 2 elements from the stack and pushes their sum sub : pops 2 elements from the stack and pushes their subtraction
+rts : sets PC to the return address at the end of a subroutine print : pops the top element of the stack and prints it out print_stack : instruction useful for debug; prints the whole stack to terminal without modifying it swap : swaps the 2 top elements add : pops 2 elements from the stack and pushes their sum sub : pops 2 elements from the stack and pushes their subtraction